codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/){:target="\_blank"} is another popular management process for Git branches.
 For brevity reasons, we will not list all the details for all branch types, but it should be obvious that you can recreate all aspects of Git flow with Codefresh triggers.

-For example to run a pipeline only for pull requests from branches named `feature-XXX` that will be merged back to `develop` branch, you can create a trigger like this:
+For example, to run a pipeline only for pull requests from branches named `feature-XXX` that will be merged back to `develop` branch, you can create a trigger like this:

 {% include image.html
 lightbox="true"